-The following narrative is the second in a series of narratives based on true wage theft stories from Memphis, TN.
-In the summer of 2011, I conducted interviews with four individuals who experienced wage theft (and other labor violations) in order to share their voices and educate the public about the extent of wage theft in the community.
-Learn more about how to fight wage theft and unfair working conditions at Workers Interfaith Network.
+The following is a true story of wage theft.
+In the summer of 2011, I conducted interviews with individuals who had experienced wage theft (and other labor violations) in Memphis, TN.
+This was for a project with Workers Interfaith Network, which sought to share these stories and educate the public about wage theft in the community.
+Pseudonyms have been used to protect identities.

 The shop where Jamal works is normally staffed with four people at a time, but management will sometimes send two people home if business is slow.
 When there are only two people left on staff, one of the workers will often take his 30-minute lunch break while the other continues to service cars.
 While Jamal was working, his manager asked him to clock out and begin his lunch break.
 As soon as he clocked out, two cars pulled up for an oil change.
 His manager then asked him to “help out” with both cars, even though he was on break.